 The trade-off between unemployment and inflation due to aggregate demand shocks is modelled by a Phillips curve, which determines the rate of inflation (or acceleration of inflation) given a deviation in the rate of unemployment from the natural rate.
 The natural rate of unemployment is defined as the level of unemployment that arises from all sources other than changes in aggregate demand associated with the business cycle (MAS, 2014).
-The natural rate concept captures the long-run real equilibrium determined by the structural characteristics of the labour and product markets, while the NAIRU is defined solely in relation to the level of unemployment that is consistent with a stable rate of inflation and so may be affected by the adjustment of the economy to past economic shocks (Greenslade et al., 2003; King, 1999).
+The natural rate concept captures the long-run real equilibrium determined by the structural characteristics of the labour and product markets, while the NAIRU is defined solely in relation to the level of unemployment of the economy to past economic shocks (Greenslade et al., 2003; King, 1999).
 This distinction is less important in the long run, as the effects of adjustment to shocks wash out and the NAIRU tends towards the natural rate.